apache/spark/docs/sql-error-conditions.md

 Cannot find a short name for the codec `<codecName>`.

-### COLLATION_SUPPORT_DISABLED
+### COLLATION_SUPPORT_NOT_ENABLE

 [SQLSTATE: 0A000](sql-error-conditions-sqlstates.html#class-0A-feature-not-supported)

-Collation feature is under development and not all features are supported.
-To enable existing features toggle `COLLATION_ENABLED` flag to true.
+Collation support is under development and not all features are supported.
+To enable existing features set `spark.sql.collation.enabled` to `true`.

 ### COLLATION_INVALID_NAME